All of our faculty are involved in research in the diagnosis, treatment and prevention of allergic diseases, asthma and immunology.

-The Division of Allergy & Immunology conducts research through the Järvinen-Seppo Laboratory, which studies the immunologic factors present in human milk and how those factors may modify developing immune systems for infants and their oral tolerance to foods.
+The Division of Allergy & Immunology conducts basic and translational research in allergy through the Järvinen-Seppo Laboratory, which studies the effect of lifestyle and microbiome on the development of the infant immune system and how immunologic factors such as those present in human milk may modify developing immune systems of infants and their oral tolerance to foods.

 Funded by: the National Institute of Allergy and Infectious Diseases, Bill and Melinda Gates Foundation, Janssen R&D and Strong Children's Research Center (SCRC).

 For more information on our research program and our team members, please visit the Järvinen-Seppo Lab site.

 View All Research Publications for Pediatric Allergy/Immunology »